 If your customer’s premises remain closed, you are required to notify RSA of this – please email your usual Underwriting contact or COVID.email@example.com.

-NEW: What is RSA’s approach to buildings or business premises that have been closed due to coronavirus where the business
+What is RSA’s approach to buildings or business premises that have been closed due to coronavirus where the business

 a) Decides to protect their business by working from home or